Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].
 Then, tiles will be automatically displayed by Universal Viewer.

+Images are transformed internally via the GD or the ImageMagick libraries.
+GD is generally a little quicker, but ImageMagick manages many more formats.
+An option allows to select the library to use according to your server and your documents.
+So at least one of the php libraries ("php5-gd" and "php5-imagick" on Debian) should be installed.

 Then install it like any other Omeka plugin.

 Options for the integration of the player can be changed in the config page.